-Wan Awk Phansa is an important festival for devout Thais as it marks the end of lent as well as the start of a new season following the end of heavy rains.
+Wan Awk Phansa is an important festival for devout Thais as it marks the end of Lent and the start of a new season following the end of heavy rains.

 The holiday is recognised as a public holiday in Thailand and is marked on the full moon day of the eleventh lunar month.

-Often, the visit involves heading back to the temple of one’s birthplace.
+The visit often involves returning to the temple of one’s birthplace.
 This is often accompanied by candlelit gatherings where the locals walk around the temple carrying a candle, a lotus bud and three incense sticks.

 It is not uncommon to see boat processions carrying the Thai faithful.
 During the day, some places will hold boat races.
-As the day draws to a close, the boats will often be used to transport flowers and candles, usually taking on a religious or patriotic theme.
+As the day draws closer, the boats often transport flowers and candles, usually taking on a religious or patriotic theme.

 For visitors to Thailand, perhaps nothing beats the giant Naga Fireballs.
-This amazing show of lights is thought to be the work of igniting gases spontaneously, releasing fireballs that soar to the sky.
-The breath-taking show has special meaning for the locals and is a surreal experience for foreigners.
-They can best be viewed along the Mekong River for over 20km between Pak-Ngeum district, about 80km south of the Laos capital Vientiane, and Phonephisai district in Nong Khai province, Thailand.
-Otherwise, you can stay in Chiang Mai where the locals organise their own events.
+This fantastic show of lights is thought to be the work of igniting gases spontaneously, releasing fireballs that soar to the sky.
+The breathtaking show has special meaning for the locals and is a surreal experience for foreigners.
+They can best be viewed along the Mekong River for over 20km between Pak-Ngeum district, about 80km south of the Laos capital, Vientiane, and Phonephisai district in Nong Khai province, Thailand.
+Otherwise, you can stay in Chiang Mai, where the locals organise their events.